-As we have done in previous sessions, we have retained the services of Hughes and Cronin Public Affairs Strategies to monitor legislation related to the antique auto hobby.
+As we had done in previous sessions, we retained the services of Hughes and Cronin Public Affairs Strategies to monitor legislation related to the antique auto hobby.
 In this monitoring capacity, Hughes and Cronin informs us of the pending legislation.
 We report to you on any legislation potentially impacting the hobby and ask you to contact your legislators and help get favorable legislation passed, and unfavorable legislation defeated (i.e., a "grass roots" approach).

-At the present time, we are not aware of any legislation introduced in the 2021 Legislative Session that will adversely impact the antique auto hobby.
+No legislation was introduced in the 2021 Legislative Session that was adverse to the antique auto hobby.

-The table included in this newsletter summarizes the current status of bills related to the hobby and other transportation related matters of interest that have been introduced in the legislative session to date (May 29, 2021).
+The table included in this newsletter summarizes the final status of bills related to the hobby and other transportation related matters of interest that were introduced in the legislative session.